rosmo-robot/rosmo-robot.github.io/index.md

 |  [Loader attachment (closed hardware)](https://www.dfrobot.com/product-2006.html){:target="_blank"} [Grabber attachment](https://www.dfrobot.com/product-2128.html){:target="_blank"}| To do   | Yes     | To do   |
 | [1300 MikroBUS, other sensors (closed hardware)](https://hackaday.io/project/183129-rosmo-robot/log/227959-mikrobus-expansion){:target="_blank"}| partial   | partial    | partial|

-Some of the links above are affiliate links to help offset the costs of this project, rest assured no one is getting rich off of these.

 <br>